hora/politics-of-tech-workshop/research-topics/tech-companies-decide-who-deserves-empathy/README.md

 Assign one member of your group as note taker, and another as presenter.

 Then, individually, read the following article:

+"The politics of empathy and the politics of technology" by Zeynep Tufecki for The Message.
+Published Nov 24, 2015.

 [https://medium.com/message/the-politics-of-empathy-and-the-politics-technology-664437b6427](https://medium.com/message/the-politics-of-empathy-and-the-politics-technology-664437b6427)

 **Content warning:** the article briefly describes the aftermath of terrorist